WA bill would make it easier for cities and counties to raise taxes for arts

 Arts groups in cities and counties across the state, including Spokane and San Juan County, have already expressed interest in creating cultural access programs.

 “We’re a small community with limited resources for putting a campaign together.
-Having councilmanic authority to adopt a cultural access program would make it possible for us to use our resources to directly prepare for the program,” said Maria Michaelson of the San Juan County Arts Council, a local nonprofit.
+Having councilmanic authority to adopt a cultural access program would make it possible for us to use our resources to directly prepare for the program,” said Maria Michaelson of the San Juan County Arts Council.

 Cawaling of Inspire Washington said that the new law, if passed, could pave the way for a cultural access program in King County, something advocates have been working on for more than a decade.